Chart Color Schemes

 Prahran's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Prahran shows excellent health outcomes across all age groups, with low prevalence of common health conditions.
-Private health cover is high at approximately 69% (9,624 people), compared to 81.8% in Greater Melbourne and a national average of 55.3%.
-Mental health issues and asthma are the most prevalent conditions, affecting 10.2 and 7.9% respectively.
+Prahran demonstrates excellent health outcomes across all age groups, with a very low prevalence of common health conditions.
+Private health cover stands at approximately 69% of Prahran's total population (9596 people), compared to Greater Melbourne's 80.3%.
+Nationally, the average is 55.7%.

 Frequently Asked Questions - Health